nschulzke/blog/content/22_12_06_effects_capabilities_and_log4shell.md

 }
 ```

-In this example, we're accessing the file directly within the main method, but it would be entirely possible for this exact code to run deep in some library (or within a class retrieved via JNDI).
+In this example, we're accessing the file directly within the main method, but it would be entirely possible for this exact code to run deep in some library.
 Compromised code can use this feature to wreak havoc.

 In contrast, this is what a capabilities model might look like in Java: